 In addition, the number of female role models for girls has increased within the school.
 Women teaching previously male-dominated courses, such as science teacher and upper school scheduler Krista McClain and science teacher Karen Hutchison, have been influential in bridging the previous gender gap, Slattery said.
 Also, both AP Chemistry teachers are female this year.

 Though the gender balance is just closing within the school, females have consistently outnumbered males in AP courses across the country.
 According to the College Board’s annual National Reports, girls have been over-represented by approximately 30 percent since 2013, and the percentage continues to increase.

-Additionally, Slattery said the school used to treat females as more fragile than males when assessing academic schedule, due to subconscious gender biases.
+Additionally, Slattery said the school previously treated females as more fragile than males when assessing academic schedules, due to subconscious gender biases.

 “Parents were often more willing to let their boys push themselves to do something hard than their girls, but I think we’ve gotten away from that,” Slattery said.
 “I can acknowledge that I was cautious because I would worry about what she would do if she got a bad grade, if she would wither or fall apart.
 I just didn’t worry about the boys that way, and I think that was probably not fair.”

 The school’s lack of open enrollment to AP classes may also have been a factor.
 For example, in order to take advanced science and math courses, students often must start on or jump to advanced tracks before entering the Upper School, Slattery said.
-Fewer girls initially pursue these course paths, which leads to the imbalance in upper division courses.
+Fewer girls initially pursued these course paths, which led to the imbalance in upper division courses.

 This year, there is also gender parity in advanced science courses such as AP Chemistry and AP Physics C, Slattery said.
 However, while males and females are equally represented, gender divisions still affect the class dynamics, AP Physics C student Clara Ross ’19 said.